Non-Surgical Hair Restoration

 Men and women both experience hair loss, though men are more likely to experience hair loss earlier in life than women.
 Some men may see a noticeable loss in their late teens or early twenties.
 While these are the more extreme cases, they are not that uncommon.
 Women may experience hair loss around the time of menopause or due to hormonal issues.
 Genetic hair loss can occur in women, but it looks much different than in men.

-History Of Hair Restoration Procedures
+History Of Non-Surgical Hair Replacement

 Before medical advancement, people who lost their hair often had to hide it rather than treating it.
 Wigs and toupes were high commodities and part of everyday dress for people wanting to hide hair loss.
 Of course, there were many touted treatments that modern medicine shows were ultimately ineffective.